DeNepo/solution-write-ups/README.md

 ### Sharing

-Did you find a fun kata with many good solutions to study?
-Link to it in [Awesome Katas](https://github.com/HackYourFutureBelgium/solution-write-ups/issues/2).
+Did you find a fun challenge with many good solutions to study?
+Link to it in [Awesome Challenges](https://github.com/HackYourFutureBelgium/solution-write-ups/issues/2).

 Do you have a great trick for studying Codewars?
 Is there a resource you found online that helped you?
 Share it!
 Open an issue in this repository and give it a good label so others can find it.